Remains of Mughal architectures

 The fort is standing on the northern bank of the river Buriganga, southwestern part of the old town and not far from the Dhakeshwari Hindu temple.
 The name Lalbagh is hard to explain, except on the assumption that there was a garden on this place before the fort was founded, and this assumption receives support from the fact that the neighbouring locality is still called Kaserhatta (i.e., Qasr-hat = palace market).
 It is also known by the name of Fort of Aurangabad as it was built during the reign of Aurangzeb in A.D.
 1678 by Prince Muhammad Azam when he was viceroy of Bengal.

-It is hard to understand why it was left in an incomplete condition.
-The surviving edifice shows a long fortification wall on the southern side with a gateway at the southeast corner and a further wall on the western side.
-There are remnants of two gateways on the north, one of which is in line with the southern gate.
-The remains of the city gate are beyond the southwestern corner.
-The southern wall shows many features.
-A number of octagonal bastions projecting beyond the wall can be seen on this side, and on the inner side, we find earth filling up to the rampart level.
-An underground cell has been traced below this filling, which probably led up to the outer bastion near the river.
 A well-decorated entrance leads into the cell.
 From within the bastion near the southern gate, a passage was discovered, which appears to have provided access to the soldiers into the wall’s interior and other bastions.
-The second storey of terrace wall was added all along this riverfront.
-The remains of the two-storey wall show numerous door openings, and it is difficult to understand the purpose of such open doors in a fortification wall.
+The second story of the terrace wall was added all along this riverfront.
+The remains of the two-story wall show numerous door openings, and it is difficult to understand the purpose of such open doors in a fortification wall.
 As these constructions are found only on the western side of the southern gate, it seems that the buildings of the eastern half yet remained to be taken in hand.
 On this supposition, this gateway is taken to be central in the plan.
 In between this and the northern gate lies a masonry tank in a dilapidated condition.
 A little distance to the west of the tank is a two-storeyed building, which is remembered as an audience hall.
-On one side of this hall stands a few ruined structures said to be the hammam.
+On one side of this hall stands a few ruined structures said to be the Hammam.

 The South gate